cadadr/www/Readme.markdown

 3) Run `cabal run build` to build the website, and `cabal run clean` to remove build artefacts.

+4) Optionally, use the `scripts/serve.bash` script for running a Python 3 `http.server` to serve the content on `localhost:8000`.

 Relevant documentation
 ======================